Mansalu/PhraseCounter/README.md

 # PhraseCounter

-PhraseCounter is a utility for ocunting sequences of words in texts.
+PhraseCounter is a utility for counting sequences of words in texts.
 Emphasis has been placed on extensibility and readability.
 This Project can be run on the command line or used as a library.